This will be the caption

 The Condition

 The synthetic age is here.
 We are living through a moment when the line between authentic and manufactured memory is blurring.
 Voices, stories, and the materials of a life matter in ways they have not before.
 This is our history.
-And it becomes more vulnerable as the artificial record grows around it.
+And it becomes more vulnerable, and less human, as the artificial record grows around it.

 The Form

-A Sondage-certified practitioner sits remotely with a modern elder for months.
+A Sondage-certified practitioner sits remotely with a modern elder for several months.
 The conversations run deep.
-They think.
+They think together.
 They reflect.
-They look together at the materials of a life.
+They look collectively at the materials of a life or share their thoughts orally and on the record.
 In a Sondage Season, what the elder learns is even more important than what gets preserved.

 Life in the Second Half

 Sondage openly challenges the narrative of aging as decline.
 Cognitive science has shown it.
-Elder activism has shouted it.
+Elder activism has demanded it.
 Later life is a vibrant developmental phase, marked by a deep interest in integration and meaning-making.
+A Season with Sondage is not a culmination.
+It is learning phase.
 Elders seek Sondage because we take that learning seriously and build practices around it.

 The first task [of life] is to build a strong "container" or identity; the second is to find the contents that the container was meant to hold.